Baby Weight Percentile Chart by Age: WHO Reference Tables (2026)

 WHO Baby Boy Weight Percentile Chart: Birth to 24 Months

 These are WHO weight-for-age reference values for boys.
-The P50 is the median: half of boys in the reference population weigh more, half weigh less.
-P10 and P90 are the approximate lower and upper boundaries of the normal range most commonly cited by clinicians.
+The P50 is the median: half of boys in the reference population weigh more and half weigh less.
+P10 and P90 describe positions in the reference distribution; they are not, by themselves, diagnostic boundaries.

 Boys weight-for-age reference (kg) at selected percentile levels: